 One of our clients changed the day they send out their weekly newsletter because we were able to track open rates by day and the data told us Wednesday had more opens than Thursday.
-Obviously that’s not the sexiest example, but more people are reading their newsletter than ever before, and loyalty is built on positive brand interactions.
+Obviously that’s not the sexiest example, but more people are reading their newsletter than ever before, and loyalty is built on repeated, positive brand interactions.
 Small shifts in behavior, over time, lead to big changes and can even shift a customer from one tier or product to the next, or from one segment to another, leading to more sales and more emotional connections with your brand.

 You Need to Start Somewhere